henry-js/taskfile-common/README.md

     preconditions:
       # Precondition to ensure the API key is set
       - sh: '[ -n "$NUGET_API_KEY" ]'
         msg: "NUGET_API_KEY is not set.
-Please add it to .env.secrets."
+Please add it to .env."
     cmds:
       - task: dotnet:push-nuget
 ```